tonethar/IGME-230-Fall-2018/projects/project-4.md

 - There will be no JavaScript errors or exceptions thrown by the app
 - You must utilize an additional HTML5 feature, like localStorage, drag and drop, or location services

 ### B. Design & Interaction
 - Pleasing graphic design
 - Widgets are well labeled
 - User should be able to figure out how to use the app with minimal instruction (and be sure to provide instruction and tooltips if necessary!), and user errors are handled gracefully
 - While it doesn't need to be responsive, it should look good on a range of displays; don't design it just to work on your huge screen at home.
 If a 1024 x 768 display can't show the whole layout, it's a problem

+### C. Media
+- Images are properly optimized for web delivery - e.g. cropped and scaled to appropriate dimensions, and saved as a JPEG or PNG
+- Sound is used to enhance the experience

-### C. HTML/CSS
+### D. HTML/CSS
 - Valid HTML5 - https://validator.w3.org
 - Valid CSS - https://jigsaw.w3.org/css-validator/
 - Most CSS is in an external style sheet
 - Use HTML5 semantic and structural elements where practical

-### D. Media
-- Images are properly optimized for web delivery - e.g. cropped and scaled to appropriate dimensions, and saved as a JPEG or PNG
-- Sound is used to enhance the experience

 ### E. Code Conventions
 - `let` and `const` (no `var`!)
 - `querySelector()` and `querySelectorAll()` for DOM traversal (DO NOT use the older methods)
 - Utilize at least one ES6 `class` of your own creation
 - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code should be factored out and placed in a separate function.
 - Separation of Concerns.
 Similar to how the *Circle Blast!* HW was structured, have a separate .js file for your classes, utility functions, and main code.
-If you have more than 3 CSS rules, then put them in an external stylesheet.
+If you have more than 3 CSS rules, then put them in an external stylesheet
-- Variable and function names must begin with a lowercase letter.
+- Variable and function names must begin with a lowercase letter
 - Well-commented code.
-Each and every function gets a comment indicating what it does.
+Each and every function gets a comment indicating what it does
-- Delete or comment out your `console.log()` calls.
+- Delete or comment out your `console.log()` calls

 ## Milestones
 - Proposal: Update your site from Project 1 to reflect what you are building for this project - see mycourses dropbox for the due date